 Find your sales career match

 What type of sales career is in your DNA?
-Sales2Job Academy will prepare you for a sales career that aligns with your strengths.
+Virtanza will prepare you for a sales career that aligns with your strengths.
 Our program helps build the skills necessary to go from the classroom into a thriving sales career.
 We start by administering an assessment tool that shows your natural match to at least 14 different kinds of career sales roles.
 Then the fun, and the work, begin.
 Real-life role-plays.
 Training in communication-building techniques.
 Consultative listening.
 Microsoft training.
 Interviewing, resume writing, and personal branding.